I wish to submit the following concerns about hydraulic fracturing in the Northern Territory.

 - How will mining companies be subsidized or incentivized to frack using taxpayer dollars?

 - How can people living in remote communities contribute to this Inquiry?

 - How will commercial interests be represented in this Inquiry?

 - Will any forums be held to discuss issues raised by the Inquiry?

-- Will the Inquiry acknowledge that both mining companies and
+- Will the Inquiry acknowledge that both mining

 - How will the results of this Inquiry be reported and enacted?

 - Who will ensure mining companies comply with any guidelines formed as a result of this Inquiry?